Velchuri-Vishnupriya/DSA/README.md

 # DSA
-The codes are written here after reviewing various solutions provided from distingushed coders .
+The codes are written here after going through the codes of various distingushed coders.